Sep 1, 2020 4:00:00 PM / by John Duval

 Of course, when you’re looking for a payroll provider, you want to know which services the providers offer.
+Consider your last payroll audit to identify where some of your top challenges lie.
 If you’ve already put together your list of payroll needs and wants, you can compare the two lists.
 See if a particular payroll provider can be the right fit.
 But first, you need to understand the services many providers may offer and what they mean.

 Here are some offered services to consider looking for when selecting a payroll provider.

 - Continuous payroll processing: Automatically run payroll and calculate how much each employee earned for the pay period.
 Access this payroll data at any time.